awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecr-repository.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `RepositoryPolicyText`  <a name="cfn-ecr-repository-repositorypolicytext"></a>
 A policy that controls who has access to the repository and which actions they can perform on it\.
-For more information, see [Amazon ECR Repository Policies](http://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicies.html) in the *Amazon Elastic Container Registry User Guide*\.
+For more information, see [Amazon ECR Repository Policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicies.html) in the *Amazon Elastic Container Registry User Guide*\.
 *Required*: No
 *Type*: JSON object
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 ## Return Values<a name="aws-resource-ecr-repository-returnvalues"></a>

-### Ref<a name="w3ab2c21c10d555c11b2"></a>
+### Ref<a name="aws-resource-ecr-repository-ref"></a>

 When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the resource name, such as `test-repository`\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.

+### Fn::GetAtt<a name="aws-resource-ecr-repository-getatt"></a>

+`Fn::GetAtt` returns a value for a specified attribute of this type\.
+The following are the available attributes and sample return values\.

+`Arn`
+Returns the Amazon Resource Name \(ARN\) for the specified `AWS::ECR::Repository` resource\.
+For example, `arn:aws:ecr:eu-west-1:123456789012:repository/test-repository`\.

+For more information about using `Fn::GetAtt`, see [Fn::GetAtt](intrinsic-function-reference-getatt.md)\.

 ## Examples<a name="aws-resource-ecr-repository-examples"></a>